 View related posts

-Celebrate Coventry’s hidden river at this year’s River Festival, taking place at FarGo Village on Saturday 20th and Sunday 21st September, from 11am to 4pm each day.
-River Festival Coventry is a weekend of creativity, community and connection to nature, suitable for all ages and interests.
-Let’s come together to celebrate the river that flows beneath our feet through Coventry.
+Celebrate Coventry’s hidden river at this year’s Autumn River Festival, taking place at Coventry Charterhouse on Saturday 19th and Sunday 20th September, from 11am to 4pm each day.